reasoning/zero/README.md

 This project depends on Hero, an object oriented C++ framework which entirely replaces the standard C++ library.

-Hero will be downloaded by CMake and built from source, its output will be placed in the CMake dependencies under the build folder.
+Hero will be built from source, its output will be placed in the CMake dependencies under the build folder.

 ```